programming-nu/nu/README.md

 work without modifications.
 Macintosh and Ubuntu builds are verified with [Travis](.travis.yml).

-If you're installed Nu previously using a package manager (e.g. Fink, MacPorts), start by using the package manager to uninstall the old version.
+If you've installed Nu previously using a package manager (e.g. Fink, MacPorts), start by using the package manager to uninstall the old version.

 #### Building Nu